The sheet owner and licensed collaborators with Owner or Admin access to the sheet, can do the following with columns:

 - Click OK.
 The new column is inserted to the left or right of the selected column.

 - After creating a column, you can change its width by double-clicking on the edge of the column header.
 Alternatively, click on the edge of the column header, and drag the column to the desired width.
-The width of the Smartsheet default columns (attachments, discussions, indicators) can't be modified.
+The width of the default (attachments, discussions, indicators) can't be modified.

 - Apply formatting to the column to display background colors, bold/italic fonts, or to format numbers as currency or percentages (among other options).